1.1. Agent means Qwintry LLC, a legal entity, established and operating in accordance with the US legislation that regulates Parcel shipping.

 11.3.
 If the Insured (Beneficiary) resign their right of claim with regard to the party that is to blame for the loss inflicted or exercising this right turns out to be not possible through the Insured’s (Beneficiary’s) fault, the Insurer is released of the obligations on the insurance payout.

 12.1.
 All the disputes arising from the Insurance Contract shall be settled through negotiations.
 Filing a pretrial written claim shall be mandatory for further court proceedings.
 This claim examination period shall not exceed sixty (60) days from the receipt date.

 12.2.
-In case the parties fail to achieve the agreement the dispute shall be settled in court.
+In case the parties fail to achieve the agreement the dispute shall be settled in a competent state court.